thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 [^from-opinion-of-canadian-diplomat-praise]: Ibid.

 Constituent Assembly --- the body that wrote Indian Constitution --- was largely composed of ruling class members of Indian society.
-It's not directly elected nor most of Indian population had any say as to what should be their Constitution.
-Indian Communists chose to not participate in the farce exercise called framing of Indian Constitution that barely had 13% of people's indirect & it barely had any legitimacy.
-Here is what Communists said during the time of Constituent Assembly.
+This body was not directly elected & barely had 13% of people's mandate.
+Most of Indian population had no say as to who should represent them, nor they had a say --- let along a meaningful say --- in what should & should not be part of the Constitution.
+Indian Communists chose to not participate & called it a farce.
+Here is what Communists said during the time of this Constituent Assembly.

 > The communists disapproved the Congress’ acceptance of the plan for the Constituent Assembly because they regarded the Assembly a creation of the British meant to lead India into a new partnership with the British imperialism.
 Hence, they expected no freedom of action within the Assembly because it drew its powers from the British.
 They abhorred Congress decision as a big compromise with the imperialists and characterized the Assembly as unfettered but not free.
 Nor did they accept it as a sovereign body since the plan did not recognize the Indian Independence. ...
 They \[communists\] refuted the Congress' claim that the Assembly represented all interests and maintained that it represented the Congress, _zamindars_, industrialists, traditional liberals and communal Hindus.
 The communists also characterized the Assembly as undemocratic because the members were elected on the basis of indirect elections, by provincial assembles, which represented only 13% of the people.[^nehru-communists]

 [^nehru-communists]: From [_Nehru and the Communists: Towards the Constitution making_](https://archive.org/details/nehru-and-the-communists-towards-the-constitution-making) by Amrit Varsha.

 In essence, our ruling class (Nehru & co.) copied good chunks of the ordinary colonial law British imposed upon us, told us we now have alleged "rights" (with enough loopholes to render them unenforceable for all practical purposes) i.e they created a legal tyranny & called it "Constitution" --- the foundational law of India.
-Thanks to this legal tyranny & the lawfare that's conducted relentlessly using World's Best Constitution™ by State against people, we can be assured that everyone that's forced to live under this tyrannical political regime will stay a subject permanently & with the benefit of being blessed to be ruled by a rotating 5yr "legal"-dictators i.e "leaders".
+Thanks to this legal tyranny & the lawfare that's conducted relentlessly using World's Best Constitution™ by State & rest of ruling class against people, we can be assured that everyone that's forced to live under this tyrannical political regime will stay a subject permanently, with the benefit of being blessed to be ruled by a rotating 5yr "legal"-dictators i.e "leaders".

 Does a system in which we barely had any say when it was imposed upon us & we barely have any say now (in reality almost none) in how its actually run have any legitimacy?